OutSystems/docs-product/src/ref/ui-patterns/web/datepicker.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Date Picker UI Pattern
+summary: Advanced use cases for the Date Picker UI Pattern.
 ---

-# Date Picker UI Pattern Reference
+# Date Picker Reference

 ## Layout and Classes